ftpaul/ftpaul/src/data/resume.md

     random:
         - description: Since 2016 tracking my own weight in a spreadsheet
           link: ""
-        - description: OKRs used as personal goal setting method
+        - description: Using OKRs as personal goal setting method
           link: ""

 ---